nasa/utm-apis/nuss-operator-api/README.md

 minimum.altitude.feet is global to NUSS to define the a total minimum.

 reportingFrequency.minimum.hz specifies the max interval between position reports.
-This interval will trigger Active to Non-conformat, and eventually Non-conformant to Rogue.
+This interval will trigger Active to Non-conforming, and eventually to Rogue.

 ---

-          reportingFrequency.minimum.hz
+          reportingFrequency.minimum.hz:0.33
           minimum.altitude.feet:-250
           conformance.lateral.feet:30
           conformance.altitude.feet:20